rufimelo99/UltimateChess/README.md

 Over the project there might be situations where the Knight is mentioned as Horse and vice versa.
 The same happens for the Rook that can be called Tower sometimes.

 **Limitations**
 This game, even though functional, does not verify checks.
 Movements are not restricted by checking positions (which should not influence the learning process too much).
-Also ending game conditions are not implemented and pawns can only spawn queens.
+The agent, even though can learn, if there is a situation where the action that it's trying to perform is not valid (not during training), the game will no longer advance since it has a fixed policy.